Introduction to Transformers: an NLP Perspective: Efficient Models

-For sequence generation problems, a special case of knowledge distillation, which can be viewed as a means of \textbf{data augmentation}, is often used for developing lightweight models \citep{kim-etal:2016sequence}.
+For sequence generation problems, a special case of knowledge distillation, which can be viewed as a means of \textbf{data augmentation}, is often used for developing lightweight models~\citep{kim-etal:2016sequence}.
 For example, consider the problem of transferring the translation ability of a well-developed machine translation model (i.e., the teacher model) to a new model (i.e., the student model).
-Given a set of source-side sentences $\{\mathbf{x}_1,...,\mathbf{x}_K\}$, we can use the teacher model to translate each $\mathbf{x}_k$ to a target-side sentence $\widetilde{\mathbf{y}}_k$.
-Then, by treating $\mathbf{x}_k$ and $\widetilde{\mathbf{y}}_k$ as paired sentences, we obtain a bilingual dataset consisting of $\{(\mathbf{x}_1,\widetilde{\mathbf{y}}_1),...,(\mathbf{x}_K,\widetilde{\mathbf{y}}_K)\}$.
+Given a set of source-side sentences $\{\mathbf{x}_1,\cdots,\mathbf{x}_K\}$, we can use the teacher model to translate each $\mathbf{x}_k$ to a target-side sentence $\widetilde{\mathbf{y}}_k$.
+Then, by treating $\mathbf{x}_k$ and $\widetilde{\mathbf{y}}_k$ as paired sentences, we obtain a bilingual dataset consisting of $\{(\mathbf{x}_1,\widetilde{\mathbf{y}}_1),\cdots,(\mathbf{x}_K,\widetilde{\mathbf{y}}_K)\}$.
 We can use this bilingual dataset as the labeled dataset to train the student model as usual.
-One advantage of this data argumentation method is that it is architecture free, and we do not even need to understand the internal architectures of the teacher and student models.
-Hence we can apply this method if we have a black-box teacher model.
-More detailed discussions of knowledge distillation can be found in \citet{gou-etal:2021knowledge} and \citet{wang-and-yoon:2021knowledge}'s surveys.
+One advantage of this data augmentation method is that it is architecture-agnostic.
+It does not require access to the internal architectures of either the teacher or the student models.
+Hence, it can be applied even if the teacher model is used as a black-box model.
+More detailed discussions on knowledge distillation can be found in the surveys by \citet{gou-etal:2021knowledge} and \citet{wang-and-yoon:2021knowledge}.